lazycatworkshop/myrsa/doc/rsa_lab_signing.md

 -----END PRIVATE KEY-----
 ```

-PEM helps transfer data through systems which do not accept the 8-bit data such aS emails.
+Printable characters can be transfer across systems which uses different data format internally , for example, attachments in emails.
 Now that we know it is a PEM file, change the name accordingly:

 ```sh
 mv private.key private_key.pem